Shuniy/Investigating-Datasets/WeRateDogs/readme.md

 ### Gathering Data
 - *We collected data from the twitter using twitter api.
 To access twitter api, a twitter developer account is required and then twitter will provide api keys required to authorize a connection to the twitter.
 These keys are unique to every indivisual and are private.
 Sharing these keys are not allowed.
 After getting keys, we use **tweepy** library to access and authorize twitter api.*

-- *- Then, after getting connection, twitter api transmits data into the form of json.
+- *Then, after getting connection, twitter api transmits data into the form of json.
 So, **json** library is used to load and dump the received json data from the twitter api and save the data in the txt format.*

-- *- Now, the txt file should be loaded and converted into the pandas dataframe.*
+- *Now, the txt file should be loaded and converted into the pandas dataframe.*

-- *- We collected data with dog image predictions in it from the server using **request** library and loaded data into the dataframe using **bytesIO** library.*
+- *We collected data with dog image predictions in it from the server using **request** library and loaded data into the dataframe using **bytesIO** library.*

 ### Assessing Data